Ahmed1492/full-stack-social-media-app/README.md

-# Clothing eCommerce App
+# Full Stack Social Media App Using Nextjs
-This repository contains the codebase for a full-stack social media application built using Next.js, Prisma, and MySQL.
+This repository contains a full-stack social media application built using Next.js, Prisma, and MySQL.
 The app provides a seamless user experience for connecting with others, sharing content, and interacting in a dynamic social media environment.
 It incorporates server actions for improved performance and scalability.

 ## Features